 Therefore, they usually take advantage of the huge resources of Shopify apps to ease manual uploading by automating it with feed synchronization.

-Free tool to sync products to Facebook Shop & Google Shopping
+Free tool to sync and optimize products feeds to Facebook Shop and Google Shopping

 It’s ‘Socialshop’.
 A brilliant Shopify app developed by the Socialhead team to help worldwide merchants to sell across channels easier.